Where Are The Red Wolf Sculptures?

 WNC Nature Center

-And the last casting unveiled is at The WNC Nature Center in Asheville, NC.
+The last casting unveiled (before the pandemic hit) is at The WNC Nature Center in Asheville, NC.
 It is also sponsored by Defenders of Wildlife.

 After the unveiling, Dale wowed the audience with a puppy dance to help their two red wolves produce their own wolf pack.
-We hear it might have worked!
-Puppies may be on the way.
+Let’s all do the puppy dance!

 The Zoo at Chehaw Park

 The Dan Nicholas Park in Salisbury, NC has one of the fiberglass red wolf castings.
 Their display is right next to their red wolf habitat.

 We spend a couple of days at the NEW Zoo & Adventure Park in Green Bay, Wisconsin.
 They have an unveiling of Dale’s red wolf casting on Father’s Day when all dads get into the zoo free.
 Very cool!